 So I told him about the facsimile and how we had come by it.
-I told him everything I knew about the damned thing.
+I told him everything I $\,$ knew about the damned thing.

 As I feared, he did not believe a word I said.
-Worse yet, his partner recovered while I was talking.
+Worse yet, his partner recovered while I $\,$ was talking.
 He was also of the opinion that I was lying, and he voted to continue the questioning.

-This was done, and at one point many red and electric minutes later, as they paused to massage their knuckles and catch their breath, the tall one said to the heavy one, "Sounds pretty much like what he told Byler."
+This was done, and at one point many red and electric minutes later, as they paused to pretty much like what he told Byler."